gavv/signal-estimator/README.md

 * send test signal to output device and receive looped back signal from input device
 * measure signal latency (the shift between output and input signal)
 * measure signal loss ratio (number of glitches per second in the input signal)
+* measurements output in JSON format for easy parsing
 * dump output and input streams to text files and plot them using matplotlib

 Example use cases